freedomofpress/securedrop-client/README.md

 ### Devices

-For all 5 devices described below, there are three generic errors that apply:
+For all device types (described in detail below), the following standard error types can be returned:

-`ERROR_FILE_NOT_FOUND`: No file has been specified or the path is incorrect `ERROR_EXTRACTION`: Error while extracting the archive `ERROR_METADATA_PARSING`: The metadata.json file cannot be correctly parsed `ERROR_ARCHIVE_METADATA`: The metadata failed the check `ERROR_GENERIC`: An uncaught (unexpected) error somewhere in the script.
+- `ERROR_FILE_NOT_FOUND`: No file has been specified or the path is incorrect
+- `ERROR_EXTRACTION`: Error while extracting the archive
+- `ERROR_METADATA_PARSING`: The metadata.json file cannot be correctly parsed
+- `ERROR_ARCHIVE_METADATA`: The metadata failed the check
+- `ERROR_USB_CONFIGURATION`: There is no USB controller attached to the VM, the dom0 configuration (in `config.json`) or USB device identifier is is misconfigured
+- `ERROR_GENERIC`: An uncaught (unexpected) error somewhere in the script.
 These should not happen unless the code improperly handles errors

-The list of devices are as follows:
+The supported device types for export are as follows, including the possible errors specific to that device type:

 1. `usb-test` : Preflight check that probes for USB connected devices, that returns:
-`USB_CONNECTED` if a USB device is attached to the dedicated slot `USB_NOT_CONNECTED` if no USB is attached `USB_CHECK_ERROR` if an error occurred during pre-flight
+  - `USB_CONNECTED` if a USB device is attached to the dedicated slot
+  - `USB_NOT_CONNECTED` if no USB is attached
+  - `USB_CHECK_ERROR` if an error occurred during pre-flight

 2. `disk-test`: Preflight check that checks for LUKS-encrypted volume that returns:
-`USB_ENCRYPTED` if a LUKS volume is attached to sd-export `USB_ENCRYPTION_NOT_SUPPORTED` if a LUKS volume is not attached or there was any other error `USB_DISK_ERROR`
+  - `USB_ENCRYPTED` if a LUKS volume is attached to sd-export
+  - `USB_ENCRYPTION_NOT_SUPPORTED` if a LUKS volume is not attached or there was any other error
+  - `USB_DISK_ERROR`

 3. `printer-test`: prints a test page that returns:
-`ERROR_PRINTER_NOT_FOUND` if no printer is connected `ERROR_PRINTER_NOT_SUPPORTED` if the printer is not currently supported by the export script `ERROR_PRINTER_DRIVER_UNAVAILABLE` if the printer driver is not available `ERROR_PRINTER_INSTALL` If there is an error installing the printer `ERROR_PRINT` if there is an error printing
+  - `ERROR_PRINTER_NOT_FOUND` if no printer is connected
+  - `ERROR_PRINTER_NOT_SUPPORTED` if the printer is not currently supported by the export script
+  - `ERROR_PRINTER_DRIVER_UNAVAILABLE` if the printer driver is not available
+  - `ERROR_PRINTER_INSTALL` If there is an error installing the printer
+  - `ERROR_PRINT` if there is an error printing

 4. `printer`: sends files to printer that returns:
-`ERROR_PRINTER_NOT_FOUND` if no printer is connected `ERROR_PRINTER_NOT_SUPPORTED` if the printer is not currently supported by the export script `ERROR_PRINTER_DRIVER_UNAVAILABLE` if the printer driver is not available `ERROR_PRINTER_INSTALL` If there is an error installing the printer `ERROR_PRINT` if there is an error printing
+  - `ERROR_PRINTER_NOT_FOUND` if no printer is connected
+  - `ERROR_PRINTER_NOT_SUPPORTED` if the printer is not currently supported by the export script
+  - `ERROR_PRINTER_DRIVER_UNAVAILABLE` if the printer driver is not available
+  - `ERROR_PRINTER_INSTALL` If there is an error installing the printer
+  - `ERROR_PRINT` if there is an error printing

-5. `disk`: sends files to disk:
+5. `disk`: sends files to disk that returns:
-All files in `export_data` will be sent to disk `encryption_method` and `encryption_passphrase` specify the device encryption settings
+  - `USB_BAD_PASSPHRASE` if the luks decryption failed (likely due to bad passphrase)
+  - `ERROR_USB_MOUNT` if there was an error mounting the volume (after unlocking the luks volume)
+  - `ERROR_USB_WRITE` if there was an error writing to disk (e.g., no space left on device)

 ### Export Folder Structure